4.9-Stars

 Electrician Checking Surge Protection Device

 A surge protector cannot show you the number of joules left in the surge protection device.
-Some of them may be equipped with LED lights that stop working when the device runs out of joules.
+Some may be equipped with LED lights that stop working when the device runs out of joules.
 But the surge indicator light may or may not work correctly because the amount of joules left depends upon:

 • The number of electrical surges absorbed after installation